TimSchneider42/python-bibquery/README.md

 # BibQuery
-A tool for creating BibTeX entries from links using BibItNow (https://github.com/Langenscheiss/bibitnow) and Selenium.
+A tool for creating BibTeX entries from links using BibItNow (https://github.com/Langenscheiss/bibitnow), Google Scholar and Selenium.

 ## Installation
 This library can be installed via pip: